JKirchartz/jkirchartz.github.com/_drafts/5_things_i_learned_working_at_g.md

 response: "Let's see if they kick us out." -- and we never were -- although there was always the awkward feeling like we were about to be...

 #3.
-Nobody knows anything
+Nobody knows anything until it's too late
 Think your teammates or superiors know what they want or what they're talking about?
 Nope.
 Nobody knows anything; no matter how many meetings or how good you
 are at communicating, knowledge is impossible.
+You can't write good tests without good test data; but you can't get good test data until something is live in production, at which point it's too late and you have to rush to fix the issues nobody could foresee.

 #2.
 All meetings need an Agenda
 Gers are diligent at creating an agenda for a meeting, where anybody could